moleculerjs/database/docs/README.md

 ## `findOne`
 `findOne(query: object)`

-Find only first entity by `query`.
+Find only the first entity by `query`.

 ## `findById`
 `findById(id: any)`

-Find an entity by primary key.
+Find an entity based on the primary key.

 ## `findByIds`
 `findByIds(id: Array<any>)`

-Find multiple entities by primary keys.
+Find multiple entities using primary keys.

 ## `findStream`
 `findStream(params: object)`